Saswata-pal/library-management-system/README.md

 ### 📆 Example Use Case

-Add a new book or student into the system.
+- Add a new book or student into the system.
-Select a book and issue it to a student using the calendar widget.
+- Select a book and issue it to a student using the calendar widget.
-Return the book and automatically calculate fines if late.
+- Return the book and automatically calculate fines if late.
-View all records in the Treeview table with search and filter options.
+- View all records in the Treeview table with search and filter options.

 ## 🖼️ **Demo Screenshots**

-### 🖼️ **Demo Screenshots**

-### 🖼️ **Demo Screenshots**

 <div align="center">
   <img src="./demo_screenshots/login_page.png" alt="Login Page" width="320" style="margin:10px;">